Asynchronous Task Execution with QgsTask

 ----------

-Pre-fetched on the main thread before task submission.
+Pre-fetched and cloned on the main thread before task submission.

 buffer_distance : float